alissacrane123/Module-2-Resources/week-6/d1-http/lecture_notes.md

 	 - proxies: may modify req so it appears to come from different source
 	 - gateways: preetend to be the resource server you requested
 	 - tunnels: simply pass req along
-	 - when response is sent back, "their router" acts aas proxy, "your router" acts as a gateway
+	 - when response is sent back, "their router" acts as proxy, "your router" acts as a gateway
 	 * single server may act as any of the intermediary types, depending on need of HTTP message its transmitting